korntewin/python-vs-rust-DL-inference/README.md

 Use the following commands to reproduce the results:

 1. Install [Just]; the project scripts are in the `Justfile`.
+2. Run `just dump-data` to dump mock data into the database.
-2. Run `just run-python-pytorch-load-tester` to run load testing on Python PyTorch.
+3. Run `just run-python-pytorch-load-tester` to run load testing on Python PyTorch.
 The results will be stored at `./data/python-pytorch-load-tester-results.csv`.
-3. Run `just run-python-onnx-load-tester` to run load testing on Python ONNX.
+4. Run `just run-python-onnx-load-tester` to run load testing on Python ONNX.
 The results will be stored at `./data/python-onnx-load-tester-results.csv`.
-4. Run `just run-rust-load-tester` to run load testing on Rust Candle.
+5. Run `just run-rust-load-tester` to run load testing on Rust Candle.
 The results will be stored at `./data/rust-load-tester-results.csv`.

 ## Machine spec